Getting Building Permits For Work at Your House is Vital

 The permit process – including the inspection to verify the work is up to standards – can seem like a pain.
 It may take some time to complete the process, time you may not feel like you have.

-Those most tempted to avoid permits are homeowners that are interested in actually saving money by doing the work themselves, or bringing in a friend who has experience in home repair and renovation.
+Those most tempted to avoid permits are homeowners interested in saving money by doing the work themselves or bringing in a friend who has experience in home repair and renovation.

-The Real Reason Why Most Don’t Pull Permits
+The Real Reason Why Most Don’t Pull Building Permits

 The real reason that many homeowners don’t pull permits isn’t that of paying a few hundred bucks to the town hall or the inconvenience that comes with it.
 Nearly every city and town in America collects taxes bases upon the assessed value of a home.
-Assessed value is calculated by looking at the size and characteristics of property.
+The assessed value is calculated by looking at the size and characteristics of a property.